 Burt’s Bees Baby Shampoo & Wash – It’s fragrance-free and tear-free while leaving out harmful ingredients like phthalates, parabens, petrolatum, and SLS.
 Plus, unlike many natural or organic brands, Burt’s Bees is available at most major retailers.

-What to do if baby ate soap or shampoo
+What to do if baby accidentally ate soap or shampoo

 All parents know it’s hard to keep little ones from putting everything their mouths.
-If your baby eats a little bit of soap or shampoo, it will more than likely be okay.
+If your baby eats a little bit of soap or shampoo, they will most likely be fine.

-If he ate more than a mouthful or is sick and showing signs of a negative reaction, you should go ahead and call Poison Control at 1-800-222-1222.
+If they ate more than a mouthful or is sick and showing signs of a negative reaction, you should call Poison Control at 1-800-222-1222.
 Let’s look at the symptoms you should watch out for.

 Signs and symptoms